rnlyone/Manual-Annotation-Collaboration-App/README.md

 This project is a Laravel-based platform for teams that annotate text data together.
 It pairs a streamlined annotator workbench with an administrator console so you can plan packages, track sessions, and requeue low-quality annotations without leaving the browser.

+> 🎓 Built by **rnlyone (Roesman Ridwna Raja)** to power NLP-focused research initiatives, with a special emphasis on high-quality manual text annotation workflows.

 ## Key Features

 - **Annotator workbench** – Assigned annotators get a focused view with category shortcuts, keyboard-friendly controls, and automatic routing to unannotated records only.